Must-See Santorini: The Family Edit

 The Red Beach, Santorini Greece

-The Red beach – over-hyped and a little hard to get to with young ones.
+The Red beach – over-hyped and hard to reach with young ones.

 DINING WITH KIDS

-Finding a restaurant that did not make my Greek husband feel like prey in a tourist trap was challenging, but Taverna Katina stood out.
+Finding a restaurant that didn’t make my Greek husband feel like prey in a tourist trap was challenging, but Taverna Katina stood out.
 For seafood in general, and lobster spaghetti in particular.
-Laid-back, authentic, great value, and with sufficient running space in-between tables, it sits on the waters of Amoudi Bay below the red cliffs of Oia.
+Laid-back, authentic, and with sufficient toddling space in-between tables, it sits on the waters of Amoudi Bay below the red cliffs of Oia.

 Seafood Taverna Katina, Amoudi Bay (Oia), Santorini Greece